chasenunez/DEVO/README.md

 * [License](#license)

-Data Enrichment and Validation Operator (DEVO) provides a simple command-line tool and library to enrich CSV files into the standardized “iCSV” format (with embedded metadata) and then validate the data using the Frictionless framework.
+Data Enrichment and Validation Operator (DEVO) provides a simple tool and library to enrich CSV files into the standardized “iCSV” format (a comma separated values file with embedded metadata) and then validate the data using the Frictionless framework.
 More specifically, it will:

 * Convert `*.csv` → `*.icsv` (iCSV format with `# [METADATA]`, `# [FIELDS]`, `# [DATA]`).
 * Infer Frictionless-compatible schema (`*_schema.json`) automatically.